harshn08/CDPmultinode_on_existingInstance/README.md

 Modify the configuration file:

-	At this point, you should have the script under a folder called mn-script.
-This folder should have the bin directory.
-We will also need access to the vault, pem and password files that are stored in the home directory.The home directory should be accessible via docker mapping of the folders.
+At this point, you should have the script under a folder called mn-script.This folder should have the bin directory.
+We will also need access to the vault, pem and password files that are stored in the home directory.
+The home directory should be accessible via docker mapping of the folders.

 	1>Open ../config/stock.infra.aws.yml file
-	2>Make changes to parameters in stock.infra.aws.krb.yml where it says <replace me>.
-Change owner ,project and enddate.
-Specify the correct vpc,region,subnet and security group.
+	2>Make changes to parameters in stock.infra.aws.krb.yml where it says <replace me>. eg Owner,project,enddate,vpc,region,subnet and security group.

 	 region: us-east-1 <replace me>
 	 subnet: subnet-76505a3cxx<replace me>
   	 security_group: sg-010c70ad828ad9axx<replace me>
          image: ami-02eac2c0129f6376b <replace me> # CentOS-7 x86_6

        tags:
         owner: user.test<replace me>
         enddate: "01312020"<replace me>